Financial-Times/atam4ex/README.md

 ## Synopsis

-Tests are written as standard [ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html) tests, and thus may be run stand-alone with `mix test --no-start`, as well as under the ATAM4Ex supervisor.
+Tests are written as standard [ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html) tests, and thus may be run stand-alone with `mix test`, as well as under the ATAM4Ex supervisor.

+> Tests are loaded from the standard `test` directory by default (and must be match pattern `*_test.exs`).

 An application which is host to the acceptance tests starts the ATAM4Ex supervisor tree, optionally with a Cowboy/Plug web-server, either using `ATAM4Ex.init/1` and `ATAM4Ex.start_link/1`,